A high velocity sans serif with a bold voice and daring curves.

 Ebony’s range of dark weights with taut and powerful curves can boost any headline, while the lighter weights create an approachable and clean feel in blocks of continuous text.
 Ebony does not fall short in aiding legibility either.
 Letterforms have a distinct direction of ductus, a wide overall stance, and features like the top serif on the lowercase ‘l’ help make glyphs clearly distinguishable from each other.

 Ebony is a type family that cleverly seeks a balance between the openness and legibility of humanist sans serifs and the striking and more regularised character of grotesques.
 The lettershapes feature generous counters and open terminals with crisp angles, both of which daringly grow in colour and width as the typeface increases in weight.
-Beginning from this position of strength, Ebony also shows a quirky side in some of its shapes: the vertical fractions, the at symbol, the oldstyle numbers, and the short descenders.
+Beginning from this position of strength, Ebony also shows a quirky side in some of its shapes: the vertical fractions, the @ symbol, the oldstyle numbers, and the short descenders.
 Its character set has been significantly expanded to include the tonal Vietnamese alphabet, German eszett, …

-The predominantly slanted style of the italics is broken up by some letters that are more in line with the classic cursive appearance, such as ‘a’, ‘e’, ‘f’, and ‘l’.
+The predominantly slanted style of Ebony’s italics is broken up by some letters that are more in line with the classic cursive appearance, such as ‘a’, ‘e’, ‘f’, and ‘l’.
 This, together with a forceful italic angle, ensure a change in texture within a block of text, despite sharing the same weight and width as the upright letters.
-The complete Ebony font family comes in 18 digitally dutiful and print-prepared styles that tend toward the heavier part of the weight spectrum), speaks multiple languages, and, along with our entire catalogue, has been optimised for today’s varied screen and print uses.
+The complete multilingual family comes in 18 digitally dutiful and print-prepared styles that tend toward the heavier part of the weight spectrum.
+Whether as the headliner or as the paragraph text, Ebony has been optimised for forward momentum and approachable clout in branding.